Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 23 - Saving Sandy</summary>

+**[Christmas Town - Xmas Tree Plaza]**

-Move to the gate that has opened, behind the carousel.
+Move to the gate that has opened to the northern part of the area, near the carousel.

+**[Christmas Town - Xmas Junction]**

+**[Boss Fight - Train]**

-You need to conserve the Blue Souls for Mega Oogie, so you might as well use what Red Souls you have left to destroy the train faster.
-Of course, make sure to derail the train!
+Conserve Blue Souls here for Mega Oogie.
+Instead use your Red Souls to destroy the train quickly.
+Better to use the normal attack with square to do more constant damage to it.

 </details>